kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/iOS-GoogleCast-V3.md

 ## Introduction

-The Cast functionality allows your videos to be cast from a iOS mobile device, via the Chromecast plugin, directly to a Kaltura Player Receiver App on a Chromecast-connected TV.
+The Cast functionality allows your videos to be cast from an iOS mobile device, via the Chromecast plugin, directly to a Kaltura Player Receiver App on a Chromecast-connected TV.

 ### Before You Begin